lucasoliveirabs/AutoNFT-X/README.md

 # About

-**AutoNFT-X** is a straightforward tokenization solution designed to track vehicle ownership and status efficiently.<br>It features an Express.js API integrated with ethers.js and an ERC721-based NFT contract to create unique digital representations of vehicles.
+**AutoNFT-X** is a straightforward tokenization solution designed to track vehicle ownership and status efficiently.<br>It features an Express.js API integrated with ethers.js and an ERC721-based NFT contract to create unique digital representations of vehicles.<br>Contract's owner is allowed for token operations execution by default.

 ```mermaid
 flowchart LR;